-- Homemade vegetable soups are also an option to have more vegetables.
+- Homemade vegetable soups are also a good option to have more vegetables.

 - If chewing vegetables makes you nauseous, try making a soup with carrots, pumpkin, tomatoes, etc. These soups are tasty and nutritious, so include them in your diet.

-- There is a huge choice of unusual vegetables available, such as sweet potato and bok choy.
-Give them a shot – who knows; you might just end up liking them.
+- There is a huge choice of unusual vegetables such as sweet potato and bok choy available.
+Give them a shot; who knows, you might just end up liking them.
 Make sure you discuss with your paediatrician before starting to consume any new food during pregnancy.

 - Try uncooked/raw vegetables if you do not like cooked vegetables.
 Grated carrots, coleslaw (with shredded cabbage and carrots) or raw vegetables with dips are great ways to add vegetables to your diet.
 However, it is important to remember that unwashed fruits and vegetables may be contaminated by Toxoplasma, a parasite is harmful to both the mother and the baby.
 Make sure fruits and vegetables are washed well, and preferably peeled before consumption.

 - You should remember that during this time, your tastes will change.
 Hence, trying new vegetables will increase the range of foods in your daily diet.